 When did we allow organization designs led by:

-- analytical, causal, deductive, drone’s with an over-adherence of frameworks to analyze past events
+- analytical, causal, inductive, drone’s with an over-adherence of frameworks to analyze past events

 - technical belief that behavior is linear towards a single end point